hpssjellis/crowd-curriculum-robotics/README.md

 # crowd-curriculum-robotics
-Storage location for student changeable (by PR push Request) Robotics Curriculum
+Storage location for student changeable by PR (Pull Request) Robotics Curriculum

 Viewable webpage at